An abstract class representing a dimensional unit of measure.

 Custom class that defines both units of radioactivity as follows:

 NSDimension is intended for subclassing.
-Although the subclasses listed in are suitable for most purposes, you may want to define a custom unit type.
+Although the subclasses listed in Table 1 are suitable for most purposes, you may want to define a custom unit type.
 For instance, you may need a custom unit type to represent a derived unit, such as magnetic flux (measured as the product of electric potential difference and time).

 To represent dimensionless units, subclass